-Why Work at Red River College?
+Why Work at Red River College Polytechnic?

-RRC is committed to fostering an inclusive environment where all employees and students feel valued, respected, and supported.
+RRC Polytech is committed to fostering an inclusive environment where all employees and students feel valued, respected, and supported.
 The College seeks to increase diversity among its community members and welcome applications from women, Indigenous persons, racialized persons, persons with disabilities, persons of all sexual and gender identities and others who may contribute to the further diversification of ideas.
 We encourage applicants to self-declare within their application if they are a woman, Indigenous person, racialized person, person with a disability or LGBTQ2+.

 Where can I find open job postings?